-During the third quarter of 2015 we completed an external pilot study with a leading researcher at the Massachusetts General Hospital employing our wearable technology for restless leg syndrome, or RLS.
-The results indicated a meaningful reduction in RLS symptoms and as a result, we will consider a study in a larger RLS population.
-Also during the third quarter of 2015 we completed an external study managed by Ipsos-Vantis of our wearable technology for chronic pain among subjects with several diseases accompanied by chronic pain.
+During the third quarter of 2015 we completed an external study managed by Ipsos-Vantis of our wearable technology for chronic pain among subjects with several diseases accompanied by chronic pain.
 The results indicated a statistically significant improvement in chronic pain and a reduction in use of pain medications.
-The encouraging results have led us to planning further studies during 2016 with the goal of expanding the clinical foundation for our wearable technology for chronic pain.
+The encouraging results have led us to planning further studies during 2016 and beyond with the goal of expanding the clinical foundation for our wearable technology for chronic pain.
+We initiated Quell clinical studies in 2016 related to chemotherapy-induced peripheral neuropathy (University of Rochester School of Medicine), opioid reduction and pain relief in patients with cancer (Scripps Translational Science Institute), and chronic low back pain (Brigham and Women's Hospital).